hemidactylus/mlops-speedrun-spamclassifier/README.md

 file.

 > Copy the template `feature_store.yaml.template`
-> with the right name, and make sure to enter your secrets, bundle file
+> to the right name, and make sure to enter your secrets, bundle file
 > and keyspace name.

 Now, with this Feast CLI command,